7 Best European Password Managers (2026): GDPR-Tested

 The wake-up call: The 2022 LastPass breach exposed encrypted vaults for 25 million users.
 US-based.
 US-breached.
 US… your problem now.

-Here are seven European alternatives that let you sleep at night.
+Here are seven European password managers that let you sleep at night.

 Don’t have time?
 Here’s the list: